michaelhelvey/michaelhelvey.dev/src/pages/posts/rust_async_runtime.md

 program with it, I'd like to digress again and talk about some syntactical details around the `Future` trait and the `async`/`await` keywords.

-In our simple Javascript example, we had a class called `Task`that maintained a state machine.
+In our simple JavaScript example, we had a class called `Task`that maintained a state machine.
 If you've ever written async Rust, you've probably never written anything that looked remotely like that class, so you may be wondering where these state machines are coming from.
 This is actually the point of `async/await` syntax: they save you from building state machines.
-You could certainly install an low-level async I/O library like `mio`, write out the state machines yourself, and accomplish everything that you can today without any usage of `async` or `await`, but it makes your code a lot simpler to give it the illusion of linearity with keywords like `await`.
+You could certainly install a low-level async I/O library like `mio`, write out the state machines yourself, and accomplish everything that you can today without any usage of `async` or `await`, but it makes your code a lot simpler to give it the illusion of linearity with keywords like `await`.
 Just to make the point, let's take a look at a simple `tokio` program: